postsharp/Metalama.Documentation/conceptual/Aspects/aspect-framework-design.md

 ### Example: the OverrideMethodAspect class

 Now that you know more about the design of the aspect framework, you can look at the implementation of the <xref:Caravela.Framework.Aspects.OverrideMethodAspect> abstract class.
-You can see that all this class is doing is to provide define an abstract method `OverrideMethod` and to add an advice to the target method where the template is the `OverrideMethod`.
+You can see that all this class does is providing an abstract method `OverrideMethod` and adding an advice to the target method where the template is the `OverrideMethod`.

 [!include[Main](../../code/Caravela.Documentation.SampleCode.AspectFramework/OverrideMethodAspect.cs#aspect)]

 ### Example: an aspect targeting methods, fields and properties

-The following example shows a aspect that target methods, fields and properties with a single implementation class.
+The following example shows an aspect that targets methods, fields and properties with a single implementation class.

 [!include[Aspect Targeting Methods, Fields and Properties](../../code/Caravela.Documentation.SampleCode.AspectFramework/LogMethodAndProperty.cs)]